UBC-MDS/out_of_this_world/README.md

 ## Usage

+There are two suggested ways to run this analysis:

+#### 1\.
+Using Docker

+Clone or download this repository, navigate to the root of this project, and then use the following command (PATH_ON_YOUR_COMPUTER is the absolute path to the root of this project on your computer)

+    docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/out_of_the_world chiragrank/python-r:latest make -C '/home/out_of_the_world' all

+To clean up the analysis type:

+    docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/out_of_the_world chiragrank/python-r:latest make -C '/home/out_of_the_world' clean

+#### 2\.
+Without using Docker

 Clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following commands at the terminal from the root directory of this project: